awslabs/aws-video-transcriber/ROADMAP.md

 # List of requested features

+The following features have been requested by cusomers and Solution Architects.
+They are listed here in no particular order.

+If you have an urgent feature request or find a bug, please raise it on GitHub.

 - Support translation of captions

 - Support multiple custom dictionaries in multiple locales

-- One click cloudformation deploy and scripting

 - Upload MP3 files (podcasts)

 - Support existing libraries of videos in S3 or HTTP(S) accessible

-- Really only stretch goal would be like an API to add videos, or a way to put a list of HTTP addresses to video files, or mp3 podcast files
+- API to add videos, or a way to put a list of HTTP addresses to video files, or mp3 podcast files

-- Turn on step jumping in video by default

-- 480p instead of 720p?
+- 480p default re-encode instead of 720p?

 - Expert view of all captions (https://www.rev.com)

+- Support word confidence hinting in UI and back end

+- Support adding sound effects and speaker labels

+- Export of SRT files

+- Landing page on launch to select vocabulary / language to use for transcription